 Research shows that adaptive online instruction with practice is conducive to expanding student learning time, personalizing learning tasks, and engaging students in effective productive struggle.
 Edtech solutions like Waggle provide students with rich opportunities to gain confidence and competence in meeting more rigorous standards through productive struggle in a safe, positive environment with in-the-moment feedback, scaffolded instruction, and personalized pathways to retrieval practice.

-Learn more about, the award-winning personalized learning program, and how it engages students in Grades 2–8 in productive struggle to grow proficiency.
+Learn more about personalized learning program, and how it engages students in Grades 2–8 in productive struggle to grow proficiency., the award-winning

 The information in this blog post originated from a white paper by Marcella L. Bullmaster-Day, EdD.